tommasodesantis/webapp_v2/README.md

 ### Backend
 - Flask (Python)
 - Flask-CORS for cross-origin requests
-- Flask's send_from_directory for static file serving
 - Pandas for Excel processing
 - Openpyxl and xlrd for Excel file handling
 - Matplotlib for chart generation
-- Supabase for authentication and storage
+- Supabase for authentication and file storage
+- BytesIO for in-memory file processing

 ### Shared
 - TypeScript configuration